KE Applicants / Applicants for KE

 KE does not exhibit artworks in the outdoor areas of Den Frie Centre of Contemporary Art.

-All the applications to KE22 are sent through an application form that you can complete and edit during the period of Tuesday, 6 September until Friday, 16 September 2022.
-The form will be “locked” when the application period has ended on Friday 16th, at midnight, after which it will be available for the censors.
+All the applications to KE23 are sent through an application form that you can complete and edit during the period of 18th.
+September until 29th.
+September 2022.
+The form will be “locked” when the application period has ended on Friday 29th, at midnight, after which it will be available for the jury.

 During the 1st and 2nd evaluation rounds, the censors will evaluate the works solely based on the material uploaded in the application form, including pictures, links to digital works and the additional comments to the censors.
 You decide what kind of documentation your work requires, and you are responsible to present the work or a collection of pieces in a manner that can be understood by the censors.